Everything you need to know about excess and how it applies to your cover

 When you take out private health insurance, you're offered an excess with your cover.
 An excess is the amount you will have to pay when you make a claim on your health insurance policy.
 Having an excess means that you have to pay part of your treatment costs up to the amount of your excess.
 For example, if you have treatment that costs £3000 and you have agreed an excess of £500, you'll pay £500 and your insurer will pay the remaining £2500.

-You may want to take out a health insurance policy with a higher excess because this can help reduce your monthly payments, this is one way of making health insurance more affordable.
+You may want to take out a health insurance policy with a higher excess because this can help reduce your monthly premiums, this is one way of making health insurance more affordable.
 While a health insurance policy with a lower excess will have a higher premium.

 What is the benefit of health insurance excess?

 The benefit of having an excess with your health insurance policy is that it allows you to take control over your monthly premium.

 Not every private health insurance policy will have the same kind of excess, so it’s important to understand how and when your excess applies to your health insurance policy, and if you’re happy with the amount you need to pay should you need to claim.